 - Community giving

-JIME is a grassroots charity offering a diversified and alternative education program to Indigenous students in Australia.
+A grassroots charity, JIME offers a diversified and alternative education program to Indigenous students in Australia.
 Its primary goal is to break the cycle of dependency by educating students about long-term sustainability to preserve and protect their local waterways through cadetships.
-Through these cadetships, students gain valuable experience often translating into a job after graduation.
+Through these cadetships, students gain valuable experience, often translating into a job after graduation.

-The program offers a combined educational offering of secondary and tertiary education, as well as industry placement, with JIME covering cadets’ weekly salaries throughout years 11 and 12.
+The program offers a combined educational offering of secondary and tertiary education, as well as industry placement with JIME, covering cadets’ weekly salaries throughout years 11 and 12.
 To be eligible for the program, students are required to maintain a 90% school attendance rate.
-Of the final year cadets in 2017, 100% achieved graduation, a considerable achievement when compared to the national graduation average for Indigenous students of 25.3% for TAFE and 65.3% for HSC courses.